YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 #### Blackboard
-An area that contains all of the shader's properties in a single, collected view.
-Use the Blackboard to add, remove, rename, and reorder properties.
+An area that **contains all of the shader's properties in a single**, collected view.
+Use the Blackboard to **add, remove, rename, and reorder properties**.

 ![](../img/Blackboard.png)